rust-lang/reference/src/patterns.md

 ### Binding modes

-In order to service better ergonomics, patterns operate in different *binding modes* in order to make it easier to bind references to values.
+To service better ergonomics, patterns operate in different *binding modes* in order to make it easier to bind references to values.
 When a reference value is matched by a non-reference pattern, it will be automatically treated as a `ref` or `ref mut` binding.
 Example: